intel/opencl-intercept-layer/docs/controls.md

 If an OpenCL application uses kernels with very long names, the Intercept Layer for OpenCL Applications can substitute a "short" kernel identifier for a "long" kernel name in logs and reports.
 This control defines how long a kernel name must be (in characters) before it is replaced by a "short" kernel identifier.

+##### `DemangleKernelNames` (bool)

+If set to a nonzero value, the Intercept Layer for OpenCL Applications will track kernel names that are demangled according to C++ ABI rules.
+This setting requires compiler support for demangling and may not be available in all configurations.

 ### Reporting Controls

 ##### `ReportToStderr` (bool)